Pattern Library

 Patterns that depend on client architecture, pricing terms, proprietary workflows, revenue model, customer mix, or handoff context.
 These stay inside the review process.

-Olive-One provides AI App Cost Emergency Reviews for founders, SaaS teams, and CTOs before AI apps are accepted, scaled, repriced, or rebuilt.
+Olive One provides AI Margin Maps for founders, SaaS teams, and CTOs before AI apps are accepted, scaled, repriced, or rebuilt.

 Public pattern set